It all started because Bob Schwartz was done with the status quo.

 Although his grades got him onto Law Review, Schwartz dropped off to focus on courting a young man named Richard Robinson.
-Schwartz wore drag to one Law School class dinner and brought Robinson, who dressed as an Arabian princess.
-Richard also accompanied Robinson to summer associate events at his Big Law firm in Los Angeles.
+At one Law School party, Schwartz and Robinson showed up in costume — Schwartz as a wizard, Robinson an Arabian princess.
+Robinson also accompanied Schwartz to summer associate events at his Big Law firm in Los Angeles.
 For better or worse, the firm did not extend Schwartz a permanent job offer at the end of the summer — an experience that was all too common for gay and lesbian law students who peeked out of the closet in those days — and Schwartz instead went to work as a staff attorney at the Tidewater Legal Aid Society after graduation.
 Within a few years, he moved to Atlanta to be with Robinson, join a gay softball league and launch his own small law firm with a gay colleague.

 Schwartz has no regrets about choosing visibility over his career.

 “I was 28 years old — I felt like I had lost a decade of my life — and I wanted to pave the way for the next generation of gay kids so they wouldn’t lose so many years of their lives,” Schwartz said.
 “I was part of the Class of 1980, but the Class of 1982 got to know me as an out gay man on the softball field, and the Class of 1984 got to know them.
 These things add up over time.”

 Richard Avidon was a member of that Class of 1984.
 He and his friend Michael Allen ’85 — two cisgender, straight white men, with all of the protection and privilege that affords — were concerned about the climate for out gay people at the Law School in the mid-1980s, at a time when national figures like Jerry Falwell and William Bradford Reynolds were invited to campus to share views that were not friendly to the LGBTQ community.